 Partners In Care offers a wide range of supportive services for those who have lost their independence due to health concerns.
 We’re also here to provide support for their caregivers and family members.
 It’s important to remember that caregivers are not alone in managing all the medical needs of their loved one.

 Our Home Health and Hospice team offers a breadth of services not found anywhere else in Central Oregon.
-Our Transitions team can provide resources, while our Volunteers can provide a break from the day-to-day caregiving duties.
-Counselors are available for social and spiritual needs.
-We surround our patients with a specialized approach to care based on their unique needs, taking into consideration the values and preferences of the family.
-Your loved one will be the focus of our care, but your needs will also be supported.
+Our Transitions team can provide free resources, while our Volunteers can provide a break from the day-to-day caregiving duties.
+Counselors are available for social and spiritual needs and emotional support.
+We surround our hospice patients with a specialized approach to care based on their unique needs, taking into consideration the values and preferences of the family.
+Your loved one’s quality of life will be the focus of our care, but your family caregiving needs will also be supported.

 As a caregiver, where do I learn more?

 Take a moment to familiarize yourself with all the services offered by Partners In Care.
-We invite caregivers to call us and find out how we can offer a personalized program of support.
-Our friendly team will listen to your concerns and help guide you toward the right solution, based on your unique situation.
+We invite caregivers to call us and find out how we can offer a personalized program of emotional and social support.
+Our friendly team will listen to your concerns and help guide you toward the right solution and provide additional resources, based on your unique situation.

 Support networks, resource groups, caregiver groups